zagreandiana/Rest-Spring-Angular-Project/README.md

 # Rest-Spring-Angular-Project

 Backend with java and spring;
-Frontend with angular (html, css, ts)
+Frontend with angular (html, css, TypeScript)